Visual Strategy

 The noise problem

-Calm photography introduces negative space and tonal discipline that supports scanning behavior.
+Atmospheric photography introduces essential negative space and tonal discipline, facilitating more efficient scanning behavior.

 Laptop view with atmospheric image